NexusCoded/NexusCoded/README.md

-# 👋 | WELCOME
+📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜
+**ON THE SCROLL**
 ## 👩🏻‍💼 My capabilities:

+- **Integration with Mobile and Web Platforms:**
+  - Experience in developing mobile and web applications integrated with blockchain technology.

+  - **Smart Contract Development:**
+  - Skilled in Solidity and Ethereum-compatible smart contracts for automating and enforcing agreements.

 - **Layer 2 Blockchain Solutions:**
   - Expertise in zkEVM and Layer 2 technologies.

 - **FinTech and Talent Marketplaces:**
   - Deep understanding of financial services and talent marketplace operations, focusing on efficient and cost-effective solutions.

- - **Smart Contract Development:**
-  - Skilled in Solidity and Ethereum-compatible smart contracts for automating and enforcing agreements.

 - **Zero-Knowledge Proofs:**
   - Proficient in cryptographic techniques ensuring secure and private transactions and credential verification.

-- **Integration with Mobile and Web Platforms:**
-  - Experience in developing mobile and web applications integrated with blockchain technology.

-## ❗ Current Project: TalentScroll
+## 📍 My Current Project: TalentScroll
  A groundbreaking talent marketplace harnessing Scroll's zkEVM Layer 2 technology to provide unparalleled privacy, security, and cost-efficiency in credential verification and job agreements, with a special focus on the African employment market.

 - **Privacy and Security:** Ensuring privacy while verifying credentials using zkEVM technology, protecting sensitive information, and maintaining trust.